ibnushevayanto/clone-uber-app-with-rn/README.md

 * Styling im using twrnc, twrnc is tailwind class which can use in react native
 * For calculate the price and find route i use Google Maps API

-this is screenshot from my react native uber clone
+the screenshot from my react native uber clone

 Screenshot 1             |  Screenshot 2
 :-------------------------:|:-------------------------: